RamandeepSinghMakkar/RamandeepSinghMakkar/README.md

 ## Connect with Me

-I'm always open to networking, collaborations, and new opportunities.
-You can find me on:
+I welcome networking, collaborations, and new opportunities.
+Connect with me on:

 <p align="left">
   <a href="https://www.linkedin.com/in/ramandeep-singh-makkar" target="_blank">